Errryx/AndroidSocialManager/README.md

 3. Perform actions using SocialManager#performAcion(Activity, Platform, Action, Bundle, SocialActionListener)
 4. Handle result in the SocialActionListener callback

-Note: The project has been exported using gradle, which means you have to upgrade your ADT to ver 22.0 or later

 <b>Futher:</b>
 I'm planning to integrate some more platforms (like Weixin), and functions like sharing and get friends list.
-This project is far far far away from good, so if you got any idea please contact me via e-mail eryx.kao@gmail.com, your suggestions will be greatly appreciated.
+This project is far far far away from good, so if you got any idea please contact.